Protein powders are a very popular dietary supplement among athletes, bodybuilders and those who are looking to gain weight or muscle mass.

 The production of hemp protein requires an abundance of healthy and ripe hemp seeds.
 Hemp seed oil is first extracted from the seeds by cold pressing and hemp cake is obtained as a by-product.
 The hemp cake is then sieved several times.
 If the cake is only “roughly” sown, it produces hemp flour, which is rich in dietary fibre, most of which is retained in the seed shells.

 Further high granulation sieving removes larger particles of hemp seed shells which leaves much more protein-rich particles that are found inside the seeds (hemp hearts).
-Thus, hemp protein powder is obtained.
+Thus, hemp plant protein powder is obtained.

 Hemp protein benefits